AvantSekai/bash-scripts/README.md

 A collection of random bash scripts that have been of use.

 ## Contents
-1. handBrakeAuto - A script to batch convert movies within a directory using HandBrake transcoder on Mac
+1. handBrakeAuto - A script to batch convert MP4 movies to M4V within a directory using HandBrake transcoder on Mac

 ## handBrakeAuto